ituslab/simple-webstorage/README.md

 // # for local storage
 import { get as getLocalStorage, set as setLocalStorage } from 'simple-webstorage/lib/local'

-// # for session storage
-// import { get, set } from 'simple-webstorage/lib/session'

-// # for cookie storage
-// import { get, set } from 'simple-webstorage/lib/cookie'

 setLocalStorage('key', {
   name: 'you',